Linear Model and Extensions: M-Estimation and MLE

 \chapter{M-Estimation and MLE}

 A wide range of statistics estimation problems can be formulated as an estimating equation:

 where $m(\cdot, \cdot)$ is a vector function with the same dimension as $b$, and $W = \left\{ w_{i}\right\} _{i=1}^{n}$ are the observed data.
-Let $\hat{\beta} $ denote the solution which is an estimator of $\beta$.
-Under mild regularity conditions, $\hat{\beta} $ is consistent and asymptotically Normal \footnote{There are counterexamples in which $\hat{\beta} $ is inconsistent; see \citet{freedman1982inconsistent}.
-The examples in this book are all regular.}.
-This is the classical theory of M-estimation.
+The notation $\bar{m}(W,b)$ emphasizes that it is a function of the observed data and $b$.
+Let $\hat{\beta} $ denote the solution of $\bar{m}(W,b) = 0$ in the sense that $\bar{m}(W, \hat{\beta}) = 0$.
+Let $\beta$ denote the solution of $E\{ \bar{m}(W,b) \} = 0$ in the sense that $E\{ \bar{m}(W, \beta) \} = 0$.
+Then $\hat{\beta} $ is an estimator of $\beta$.
+Under mild regularity conditions, $\hat{\beta} $ is consistent for $\beta$ and asymptotically Normal.\footnote{There are counterexamples in which $\hat{\beta} $ is inconsistent; see \citet{freedman1982inconsistent}.
+The examples in this book are all regular.} This is the classical theory of M-estimation.
 I will review it below.
 See \citet{stefanski2002calculus} for a reader-friendly introduction that contains many interesting and important examples.
 The proofs below are not rigorous.
-See \citet{newey1994large} for the rigorous ones.
+See \citet{newey1994large} for rigorous proofs.